cultureamp/custom-conditions-buildkite-plugin/README.md

 Inject steps based on custom conditions defined by you
 # Background

-The if conditions supported by buildkite are rendered very early and thus do not allow use of runtime derived values, such as a computed value from an earlier step or just a simple conditional switch.
+The if conditions supported by buildkite do not allow use of runtime derived values, such as a computed value from an earlier step or just a simple conditional switch.

 This plugin attempts to provide basic functionality to allow you to conditionally inject steps without having to reinvent the wheel every time.